 - Lie down on the floor with your hands behind your head.

-- Now bend your knees as you would do in crunches, keeping your feet on the floor.
+- Bend your knees as you would do in crunches, keeping your feet on the floor.

-- Again alternatively, lift your left shoulder towards the right, keeping your right torso on the ground.
+- Again alternately, lift your left shoulder towards the right, keeping the right side of your torso on the ground.

 3. Side Crunch:

 This is same as the twist crunch exercise.
-The only thing that you need to do is tilt your legs to the same side simultaneously with your shoulders.
+The only difference is that you need to tilt your legs to the same side simultaneously with your shoulders.
 The side crunch focuses on the muscles on your sides.

 4. Reverse Crunches:

 Now it’s time to do reverse crunches.
-This is another best exercise to lose stomach fat.
+This is another good exercise to reduce belly fat.

-This is same as the twist crunch exercise.
+This is similar to the twist crunch exercise.
 The only thing that you need to do is tilt your legs behind simultaneously with your shoulders.
 The side crunch focuses on the muscles on your sides.

 [ Read: Yoga Asanas To Reduce Belly Fat ]